atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 I was enchanted to have so fair an pccasion of removing from Elverton-castle, which my unhappy passion for the countess, made every day more disagreeable to me.
 Far from feeling a pain at the thought of being deprived of her sight, I rejoiced as the slave, who unexpectedly recovers his liberty.
 The part I was to perform upon the state of the polite world, flattered my pride;
 I was impatient to begin it, and that impatience sided for me against the charms of the countess, and the seductions of love.
 Passions, dear Francis, cannot be conquered but by passions; let moralists boast the power of reason; is a weak enemy against our sensibility.
 Without the help of pride, I would have had neither the inclination nor the courage to refuse the temptations of desire, and leave the countess.
 I had promised to revenge her of 'squire Benson, formed my plan with my lord, and taken the execution upon me.
 The sudden journey of that gentleman into Northamptonshire, from whence he was not yet returned, had delayed his punishment; I was extremely vexed not to be able to inflict it before my setting out for London; but as he was fated to receive the reward due to his malice, his unpropitious star threw him into my way, when I had lost every hope of seeing him.

-\
-«
-As I was going to the garden, trusty Servant, one of the executors C my plan of revenge, told me tha ‘’squire benson’is huntsman had jul alighted, from whom he learned that h master was arrived, and intended t Spend the evening with my lord.
-I in mediately gave the necessary orders, an aftt
-I
-i 109- j
-after having feigned an head ach, and retired to my room,, stole away with my associates to a private place of the park, through which the ’squire was to pass in his way to the castle.
-We were mashed, and in a dress to defy the eyes
-‘ N
-of the ’squire and his attendants. hard ly half an hour had elapsed, when we Saw benson in his chaise followed by two Servants on horseback.
-I stopped the' postilion, and obliged him to dismount, while two of my companions Secured the Servants, and a third held a pistol to the ’squire’s breast. i
+As I was going to the garden, a trusty servant, one of the executors of my plan of revenge, told me that 'squire Benson's huntsman had just alighted, from whom he learned that his master was arrived, and intended spend the evening with my lord.
+I immediately gave the necessary orders, and after having feigned an head ach, and retired to my room, stole away with my associates to a private place of the park, through which the 'squire was to pass in his way to the castle.
+We were masked, and in a dress to defy the eyes of the 'squire and his attendants.
+Hardly half an hour had elapsed, when we saw Benson in his chaise followed by two servants on horseback.
+I stopped the postilion, and obliged him to dismount, while two of my companions secured the Servants, and a third held a pistol to the 'squire’s breast.

-..
-“If it is my purse you want, cried the frightened ’squircj here it is, take' kj, and let me go.” — — cxiit
+“If it is my purse you want, cried the frightened ’squire, here it is, take it, and let me go.” -
-#
-4
-L iic) ]

 Our silence threw him into a mortal anxiety.
-I bid him with a sign of my hand to alight; and as he did not obey dire<5uy, we forced him out of the chaise.
+I bid him with a sign of myhand to alight; and as he did not obey directly, we forced him out of the chaise.

-Will you kill me ^ -- -- --
+"Will you kill me?" -

-** No, your life is Safe : But you must undergo a Severe corredfion Sora villainy you have been guilty of. -- -- - “God God!
-I never offended anybody. -- -- -- --
+"No, your life is safe: But you must undergo a severe correction for avillainy you have been guilty of. -

+“God God!
+I never offended anybody. -

-Fifty lashes more you shall Suffer for that lie. -- -- ^ Mercy! mercy! —
+"Fifty lashes more you shall suffer for that lie. -

-The
-[ III ]
+"Mercy! mercy! -

-“The man who has wantonly at,, to defame a virtuous woman, deserves none. — Come, friends, let him be stripped naked. -- -- -- -
+“The man who has wantonly attempted to defame a virtuous woman, deserves none. - Come, friends, let him be stripped naked. -

-“What woman have I injured? — I am innocent; believe me. — Name my enemy — I know none. -- -- -- -- -- -
+“What woman have I injured? - I am innocent; believe me. - Name my enemy - I know none. -

-w
-“Your ill nature is your Sole enemy, — friends, do as I have bid.’* -- -- -- I
+“Your ill nature is your sole enemy, - friends, do as I have bid."-

-The ’squire fell at my feet — implored my pity — offered any Sum of money, — he was forcibly undressed, and tied to a tree.
+The ’squire fell at my feet - implored my pity - offered any sum of money, - he was forcibly undressed, and tied to a tree.

-/
-With all our might, we Switched him till blood stowed from every part of his body.
-He prayed, threatened, roared; out hearts did not give way to compassion.
-[ ” 2 ]
-Compassion, but when our hands were tired of striking; then pouring a pail of honey and vinegar over him, I whis pered in his ear, “Remember the coun tess of C -- -- and we retired by unfrequented paths to the castle.
+With all our might, we switched him till blood flowed from every part of his body.
+He prayed, threatened, roared; our hearts did not give way to compassion, but when our hands were tired of striking; then pouring a pail of honey and vinegar over him, I whispered in his ear, “Remember the countess of C-----," and we retired by unfrequented paths to the castle.

-\
-I had not been ten minutes in ray room, before lady C -- -- -- ’s waiting woman came from her mistress to know how I did.
+I had not been ten minutes in my room, before lady C-----’s waiting woman came from her mistress to know how I did.

-/
-I have been very ill mistress Lavender; but steep has cured me. — I’U wait instantly upon her ladyship.
-Is the company gone? — — —
+"I have been very ill mistress Lavender; but sleep has cured me. - I'll wait instantly upon her ladyship.
+Is the company gone? -

-/
-No, sir; they all Soup here.” —
+"No, sir; they all soup here.” -
-I wall
-ft
-I
-\
-I
-I II 1

 I was glad of it.
-A fete a tite with the countess I feared novas much as I had wished for it formerly.
+A tete a tete with the countess I feared as much as I had wished for it formerly.
 My lord was still in his closet, and I found his lady musing in the midst of a numerous, gay and lively circle.
-The countds stepped into the next room as Soon as she Saw me, and a few minutes after, I received a message to come to her.
+The countess stepped into the next room as soon as she saw me, and a few minutes after, I received a message to come to her.
 She was alone.

-• 1
-4
-/
-You have made me very oineasy',, Rambler; you have not been well — — What ails you ^ -- -- -- -- -- -- -
+"You have made me very uneasy, Rambler; you have not been well - What ails you?" -

-I
-i
-And she tenderly threw her arm round my neck, f
+And she tenderly threw her arm round my neck.

-4
-'t
-You
-t J
-You are So Severe. — — • — «
-V
-Severe, when I granted whatever you ashed, except what the honour of my hnshand forbid me to give! — ^ Rambler! have I not made you the Sacrifice of my modesty? -- - — Do I not this very minute express my affection
-✓
+"You are so severe. -

-for you in this kiss .'-^ — Complain not of my Severity -- -- It is a Satire against me. -- -- To please you I have launched beyond the line of decency — - Nay, offended virtue — — I have wished for your happiness -- -- That wish has made me almost as guilty, as reality would have done. — — — ^ From the intention to the faff, there is but one step, — that step will not add to the guilt“ “
+"Severe, when I granted whatever you asked, except what the honour of my hnshand forbid me to give! - Rambler! have I not made you the sacrifice of my modesty? - Do I not this very minute express my affection for you in this kiss? - Complain not of my severity - It is a satire against me. - To please you I have launched beyond the line of decency - Nay, offended virtue - I have wished for your happiness - That wish has made me almost as guilty, as reality would have done. -

-4^ •
-t US 3
+"From the intention to the fact, there is but one step, - that step will not add to the guilt. -

-“That step, dear Rambler, makes the vicious or virtuous woman, — it is the opinion of all the world — I am bound by law and religion to adopt, it. —
+“That step, dear Rambler, makes the vicious or virtuous woman, - it is the opinion of all the world - I am bound by law and religion to adopt it. -

-“You have paid her due to Virtue, - — — * let Love have his hour of
+“You have paid her due to Virtue, - let Love have his hour of sway." -

-#.
-She strained me to her bosom- -- -
+She strained me to her bosom. -

-»
-“I cannot, dear Rambler. — = — *
+“I cannot, dear Rambler. -

-'»
-“cease then to tempt me, — awake [iot my desires; their longings tear my enamoured Soul.” — -*
+“Cease then to tempt me, - awake not my desires; their longings tear my enamoured Soul.” -

-• ^
-She
-t n6 1
-She sighed, — left me, and Sat down.
-After Some minutes of a Sentimental Sv 9 lence, the countess broke forth into the following exclamation.
+She sighed, - left me, and sat down.
+After some minutes of a sentimental silence, the countess broke forth into the following exclamation.

-How I lova thofi Eambkf
+"How I love thee
 ““Say it not, -- you will talk m( into madness. — I hate to hear thou words, — there is poison in them.” —